turdiyev/touchSlider/README.md

 <p>This slider has tested Chrome, FireFox, IE, Android, iOS, Windows Phone 7,8.
 It has optimized many time for mobile application(mainly, cordova app)</p>

-<p>It is responsive, faster touch slier.
+<p>It is responsive, faster touch slider.
 Also, you can drag on road to change position of slider</p>